-International students may not arrive more than thirty (30) days prior to the semester they are attending and must arrive in time to attend the New Student Orientation.
-On arrival, students must report to the Admissions & Records Office and present their Passport with their F-1 Visa and a computer printed Form I-94.
+International students may not arrive more than thirty (30) days prior to the semester they are attending and must arrive in time to attend New Student Orientation.
+On arrival, students must report to the Admissions & Records Office and present their Passport and F1 Visa.